 Throughout the year, photographs are taken in classrooms and at school activities.
 Some of these may be published in district publications or submitted to local newspapers.
-Parents may request that their
+Parents may request that their children's photographs and identifying names not be published.
+This request must be made in writing to the District Communications Coordinator.

-• PUBLICATION
+PUBLICATION